mumblingdrunkard/mscs-thesis/src/processor-security/index.typ

 During execution of programs, some values are _secrets_.
 Revealing these values to attackers would allow the attackers to affect the normal operation of the program.
-For example, extracting encryption keys from a program would allow an attacker to interfere with the private communications of a program by listening in on private messages or injecting its own messages.
+For example, extracting encryption keys from a program would allow an attacker to interfere with the private communications of a program by listening in on private messages or pretending to be one of the communicating parties.
 The security of a system relies on it protecting secret values---like encryption keys---from attackers.

 The framework for analysing security is called a _threat model_.